fido-alliance/how-to-fido/HowToFIDO.md

 1. I.e., without any saved user state or credentials, e.g., cookies or data in local storage containing (at least) the username or other information about the user.
-Typically, account boostrapping results in the *creation* of saved user state on the user's device, enabling the user to later return via lower-friction flows.
+Typically, account bootstrapping results in the *creation* of saved user state on the user's device, enabling the user to later return via lower-friction flows.